-The Dental Hygiene program integrates academic studies and clinical practice to prepare you to practice with the client and the community, providing collaborative health care in a variety of settings.
+The Dental Hygiene program prepares future dental hygienists to become leaders in the promotion of oral health.
+Integrating academic studies and clinical practice, the program prepare you to practice with the client and the community, providing collaborative oral health care in a variety of settings.
 The dental hygiene process of care is foundational to the clinical experience, emphasizing the acquisition of critical thinking skills while fostering a client-centred approach and upholding the most current standards of practice and ethical principles.

 Your acquisition of skills will progress from the demonstration of learning on a mannequin to student partners and then clients in the college’s Dental Clinic.